micc83/mailamie/readme.md

 ## Why

-Sometime in the past I just needed a simple tool to verify that some legacy project, without tests in place or with some very complex environment sent the right emails to the right people.
+Sometime you just need a simple tool to verify that some legacy project, without tests in place or with some very complex environment, sends the right emails to the right people.
 Surely there're many valid tools out there for the job but as it's not something happening every day it's pretty cumbersome having to install these tools.

-**Mailamie** is a side project I've put up in my summer vacations for playing with async PHP, using it is just simple as setting a few parameters on my project:
+**Mailamie** is a side project I've put up in my summer vacations for playing with async PHP.
+Using it is as simple as setting a few parameters on your project:
 ```dotenv
 # Ex.
 Laravel .env file
 MAIL_MAILER=smtp